 Telephone: 01268 685011 Fax: 01268 510290

-Please be aware of the following arrangements for this Summer’s Appeals process for parents wishing to appeal the decision not to offer their Year 6 child a place for entry to The Cornelius Vermuyden School in September 2018.
+Please be aware of the following arrangements for this summer's appeals process for parents wishing to appeal the decision not to offer their Year 6 child a place for entry to the Cornelius Vermuyden School in September 2021.

 An appeal form should be requested, completed and returned to the school.
 This can be obtained from the school by telephoning on 01268 685011 or by emailing firstname.lastname@example.org

-The deadline for receipt of completed admission appeal forms and supporting documentation is Friday 30th March 2018.
-(This is the latest date to lodge a written appeal against a refusal of a place if you want an appeal to be heard before the end of the Summer term.
-Appeal documentation received after 30th March may not be heard before the end of the Summer term).
+The deadline for receipt of completed admission appeal forms and supporting documentation is Friday 26th March 2021.
+(This is the latest date to lodge a written appeal against a refusal of a place if you want an appeal to be heard before the end of the summer term.
+Appeal documentation received after 26th March may not be heard before the end of the summer term).

-Appeals will be heard by an Independent Appeals Panel on 21st, 22nd and 23rd May 2018.
+Appeals will be heard by an Independent Appeals Panel on 23rd April via Zoom.

 APPEAL PROCEDURE FOR MID-YEAR ADMISSIONS